EthStats/floca/README.md

 - JSON Web Tokens [See for details](#jsonwebtokens)
 - Extender functions [See for details](#extenders)
 - Own SSL certification [See for details](#ssl)
+- Service configuration via service discovery [See for details](#serviceconfigurationviaservicediscovery)

 ## Microservice configuration